iotanbo/igu/README.md

 ## Purpose

 IGU (Iotanbo Go Utils) is a multi-purpose Go utility library to provide a higher-level interface for working with files, archives, shell etc. It was created to be used internally by Iotanbo projects.
-Public usage is welcomed.
+Public usage would be welcome.

 ## Contributing